Principe92/car_prediction/README.md

 ```
     While running the notebook, skip third cell unless you want to regenerate the training and testing data frames.
 Note that this cell is very time consuming
 ```

+## References
+<a id="1">[1]</a>
+Linjie Yang, Ping Luo, Chen Change Loy, Xiaoou Tang.
+A Large-Scale Car Dataset for Fine-Grained Categorization and Verification, In Computer Vision and Pattern Recognition (CVPR), 2015.